 Before coming to NIA, Dr. Luo was a Scientific Review Officer at the Center for Scientific Review managing the Emerging Technology and Training in Neuroscience study sections, including the Drug Discovery for Aging, Neuropsychiatric and Neurologic Disorders study section.
 She also served as a member of multiple trans-NIH committees.

-Dr. Luo received her Ph.D. degree in neuroscience from SUNY Upstate Medical University, where she studied role of protein kinase C in neuroplasticity, which was followed by two postdoctoral fellowships at Massachusetts Institute of Technology and Harvard Medical School.
-Prior to joining NIH in 2010, Dr. Luo spent more than 10 years as a NIH-funded principal investigator and an Associate Professor at The University of Southern Mississippi and University of Maryland.
-Her laboratory research interest was on neuroprotection in relation to aging and Alzheimer’s disease using C. elegans and mouse models.
+Dr. Luo received her BS and MS in Biochemistry & Toxicology from Peking University in China.
+After a one-year UNESCO-sponsored training in Hungary Academy of Sciences, she obtained Ph.D. in Neuroscience from SUNY Upstate Medical University in 1994.
+She then accepted two postdoctoral fellowships at Massachusetts Institute of Technology and Harvard Medical School.
+Prior to joining NIH in 2010, Dr. Luo spent more than 10 years as a NIH-funded principal investigator and an Associate Professor at The University of Southern Mississippi, and the University of Maryland School of Pharmacy.
+Her laboratory research interest was on neuroprotection in relation to aging and Alzheimer’s disease using animal models and human study.
 She supervised more than a dozen Ph.D. students and postdoctoral fellows and author/co-authored over 50 research articles and book chapters.

-Technology for MCI, AD, and other dementias of aging, i.e., research into the use of hardware systems and mobile sensors and apps to capture data on individuals’ physical and cognitive functions.
+- Technology for MCI, AD and other dementias of aging- use of neurotechnological devices, mobile sensors and apps to capture data on individuals’ physical and cognitive functions